Datawheel/canon-stats/docs/COMPLEXITY.md

 For example, if you need the top-5 elements, you can use: `options=limit:5,sort:desc`.

+### ranking
+`(boolean)` Includes a ranking object based on the endpoint that you are using. `&ranking=true`

 ### threshold

-This options allows you to remove noise from the data before to do complexity calculations.
+This options allows you to remove noise from the data before to do calculations.
 You can do a threshold for any drilldown defined on `rca` param.
 Those thresholds are based on `measure`.
 If your queries uses `alias`, you will need to set up those drilldowns here.
 ```
 threshold=Country:1000000,HS4:100
 ```